JustEnoughLinuxOS/distribution/README.md

 * Decompress the image.
 * Write the image to an SDCARD using an imaging tool.
 Common imaging tools include [Balena Etcher](https://www.balena.io/etcher/), [Raspberry Pi Imager](https://www.raspberrypi.com/software/), and [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).
 If you're skilled with the command line, dd works fine too.

+> This repository hosts stable versions of JELOS.
+If you would like to install the unstable development version, please visit the [development build repository](https://github.com/JustEnoughLinuxOS/distribution-dev).

 ## Upgrading
 * Download and install the update online via the System Settings menu.
 * Download the latest [version of JELOS](https://github.com/JustEnoughLinuxOS/distribution/releases) (.tar) for your device.